top of page

 Since the group was founded in 2006, Mark has directed LSO Create, made up of adults with disabilities, their carers and members of the London Symphony Orchestra.
 He regularly leads projects for children in special education with the London Symphony Orchestra, Jessie's Fund and Orchestra of the Age of Enlightenment.
 These programmes frequently take children away from their school settings to perform in major venues such as the Royal Albert Hall, the Festival Hall and the Barbican.

-Markis also been the facilitator of a collaboration that began in 2021 between the the residency for youg string quartets at the Amsterdam String Quartet Biennale and Koninklijke Visio.
-This work led to the performance of Trust at the 2024 Bienalle and a new project, Lost and Found is currently being developed.
+Mark has also been the facilitator of a collaboration that began in 2021 between the the residency for youg string quartets at the Amsterdam String Quartet Biennale and Koninklijke Visio.
+This work led to a first performance of Trust at the 2024 Bienalle.
+The work went on to be performed across the Netherlands.

 "Witnessing the music group can give an insight to the young person's level of functioning and form part of a clinical assessment.
 What I admire the most is that young people have an opportunity to be transported to another place outside of the hospital for a short but significant time." - Amanda Thompson, Assistant Head Teacher, Chelsea Community Hospital School.